 The Nasi Lemak Sambal

-This is very important for me, and I am sure, for many others who truly appreciate good sambal with their nasi lemak.
-Their sambal is a very northern type where it is not sweet but a tad spicy, which creates a balance that gives out a nice fragrance to it.
+This is very important for me, and I am sure, for many others who appreciate good sambal with their nasi lemak.
+Their sambal is a very northern type where it is not sweet but a tad spicy, which creates a balance that gives out a pleasant fragrance to it.

 On many occasions, I have been recommended to Nasi Lemak stalls, but the sambal always disappoints.
 It’s either too sweet or just too spicy.
 They are usually just cooked for the sale of cooking sambal, so there is no love put into making the sambal.